Rebecca Gayle Howell: Poetry

-Translation
+Translations

 Howell is the English-language translator of Amal al-Jubouri's verse memoir of the Iraq War, Hagar Before the Occupation / Hagar After the Occupation (Alice James Books, 2011).
-This translation, carried out in collaboration with Husam Qaisi and al-Jubouri, was a finalist for the 2012 Best Translated Book Award and the U.K.'s Banipal Prize for Arabic Literary Translation.
+This translation was a finalist for the 2012 Best Translated Book Award and the U.K.'s Banipal Prize for Arabic Literary Translation.
 International reviewers included The Wall Street Journal's Mint and Asymptote.
 Hagar received a Best Book of Poetry for 2011 from Library Journal and a Best Book by an Arab Woman from Book Riot in 2017.

-Howell's English-language version of Claudia Prado's The belly of the whale / El Interior de la ballena (Editorial Nusud, 2000) will be released in 2024 by Texas Tech University Press.
-El interior de la ballena is a collection of Patagonian agrarian poetry.
-It received the bronze Concurso Régimen de Fomento a la Producción Literaria Nacional y Estímulo a la Industria Editorial del Fondo nacional de las Artes.
-Howell's and Prado's versions have appeared in The Sewanee Review, Waxwing, The Common and elsewhere.